Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Method of images revisited

-{\it Method of image in diffusion process revisited---} Consider one-dimensional random walk in unbounded domain.
-Let $P_0(x,t|x_0)$ be the probability distribution function (PDF) of the position of random walkers with initial location $x=x_0$.
-For Markovian walkers, it is given by the solution of diffusion equation $\partial_t P(x,t|x_0) = \partial_x^2 P(x,t|x_0)$ with initial condition $P(x,0|x_0)=\delta(x-x_0)$ and natural boundary condition, i.e., vanishing probability at infinity~\cite{vanKampen,Gardiner,PhysRep_Bouchaud_Georges_1990,Kubo_Toda_Hashitsume}.
-In a first passage problem, one considers a diffusive process starting from $x_0 >0$ under an absorbing boundary at $x=0$, and asks the time evolution of PDF $P(x,t|x_0)$ in the physical domain $x \ge 0$.
-The MI provides the solution $P(x,t|x_0) = P_0(x,t|x_0) - P_0(x,t|-x_0)$, where the second term is the contribution from an image ``anti-walker" starting at $x=-x_0$~\cite{Redner}.
-Why does it work here?
-The standard reasoning is that it solves the diffusion equation and satisfies both initial and boundary conditions.
+Consider one-dimensional random walk in unbounded domain.
+Let $P_0(x,t|x_0)$ be the probability density function (PDF) of the position of random walkers with an initial location $x=x_0$.
+For Markovian walkers~\cite{vanKampen,Gardiner,PhysRep_Bouchaud_Georges_1990,Kubo_Toda_Hashitsume}, the Gaussian-distributed evolutions of $P_0(x,t|x_0)$ are found by the solution of diffusion equation $\partial_t P_0(x,t|x_0) = \partial_x^2 P_0(x,t|x_0)$ with initial condition $P_0(x,0|x_0)=\delta(x-x_0)$ and natural boundary condition, i.e., vanishing probability $P_0(\pm \infty,0|x_0)=0$ at infinity.